John Dorahy: Business career

 Dorahy has been a member of the Board of Directors of the Wests Illawarra Leagues Club since 2001.
 Dorahy has also been a director of Leagues Clubs Australia.

 Dorahy has been significantly involved in the poker machine and hotels industry.
 He has held positions from Sales Manager at Stargames to Business Development Director at Nanoptix and Aristocrat.
 He is currently Business Development Director at CashCode, a poker machine parts manufacturer.

 Political career

 On 31 October 2010, the NSW Liberal Party confirmed that Dorahy would be the Liberal Party candidate for the seat of Keira at the March 2011 NSW State Election.
 He was unsuccessful.

 However, despite changing Keira from a safe ALP seat to a marginal ALP seat, Dorahy did not contest the seat again at the 2015 election.
 He also contested the September 2011 Wollongong City Council election, where he was elected to represent Wollongong's Ward 2, and was elected to be Deputy Lord Mayor for two terms (2012–13 and 2015–17).
 Dorahy was re-elected for a three-year term as a councillor for Ward 2 at the council election held on 9 September 2017.

+In August 2024 Dorahy was not renominated by the NSW branch of the Liberal Party for the upcoming state-wide local government elections.